EricStautmeister/BudgetingApp/README.md

 python3 main.py
 ```
 <br />
-### Manual Installation
+## Manual Installation
-Or download the zip file and install pysimplegui manually.
+Download the zip file, extract all and run the main file.
+Check the python version running the file and if python is at the require

 License
 ![GPL-License](https://img.shields.io/github/license/Shabinder/SpotiFlyer?style=flat-square)